-The Private Schools’ Conditional Integration Act 1975 provides state integrated schools with a legal right to:
+The Education and Training Act (Schedule 6) provides state integrated schools with a legal right to:

 - Teach, develop and implement programmes reflecting the faith and or educational philosophy articulated in the special character, and to establish customs and traditions that authentically reflect these.